jamesmlane/jcmtlrsearch/README.md

 See the [documentation](docs/README.txt) for more information on arguments and output.

-Also see the test script for an example of how to use the code as well as the output (Note you will need to download the MOC files in order to run the test script).
+Also see the [test script](Test/) for an example of how to use the code as well as the output (Note you will need to download the MOC files in order to run the test script).

+Also see the astropy [documentation](http://docs.astropy.org/en/stable/api/astropy.coordinates.SkyCoord.html) on using SkyCoord objects, useful once you get used to it!